micmejia/bible-dump/AMPC/Mark/Mark 8.md

 But turning around [His back to Peter] and seeing His disciples, He rebuked Peter, saying, Get behind Me, Satan!
-For you do not have a mind [^n]intent on promoting what God wills, but what pleases men [you are not on God's side, but that of men].
+For you do not have a mind intent on promoting what God wills, but what pleases men [you are not on God's side, but that of men].